X

 RECOMMENDATION:

-The convergence criterion for the roots of the CIS-1D and TDDFT-1D calculations is set by the CIS_CONVERGENCE rem variable, which is set to 9 by default for a CIS-1D/TDDFT-1D calculation.
-If CIS_CONVERGENCE is increased, then CIS1D_ED_CONVERGENCE should also be increased.
+Convergence on the roots of 𝐇 is controlled by CIS_CONVERGENCE, which is set to 9 by default for a CIS-1D or TDDFT-1D calculation.
+If CIS_CONVERGENCE is increased then CIS1D_ED_CONVERGENCE should also be increased.

 CIS1D_SCALE_GD